FeibHwang/my_Blog/_posts/2017-09-12-Ubuntu-CUDA-Installation_Guide.markdown

 Then run: `$ sudo update-initramfs –u`
 Finally use command `$ lsmod | grep nouveau` again, if no output then you can proceed

+2. Text Mode Installation
+Reboot your computer, when you enter login, use `alt+ctrl+F1` to enter text mode, then log in.

+run `$ sudo service lightdm stop` to close GUI interface

+run `sudo init 3`

+go to your runfile location, run `$ sudo sh cuda_<your_version>_linux.run --override`

+Follow the option, be sure to choose `no` when asking whether to install OpenGL if you have dual graphics card

+After Installation, restart lightdm again by running `$ sudo service lightdm start`

+Reboot

+Env Setting: `$ sudo gedit /etc/profile`, add following content at end of the profile:
+{% highlight %}
+export PATH=/usr/local/cuda-8.0/bin:$PATH
+export LD_LIBRARY_PATH=/usr/local/cuda-8.0/lib64
+{% endhighlight %}

+The installation part has finished

+# Post Check
+run `$ cat /proc/driver/nvidia/version` to print NVIDIA Driver version

+run `$ nvcc –V` to print CUDA version

+Try to compile CUDA Example
+change location to ~/NVIDIA_CUDA-8.0_Samples run `$ make`

+Run CUDA program
+change location to ~/NVIDIA_CUDA-8.0_Samples/bin run `$ sudo ./deviceQuery` to print GPU info

+It is possible you get error like “cuda driver version is insufficient for cuda runtime”, this is possibally because your CUDA version and Driver version are not compatiable, use the following command: run `sudo apt-get purge nvidia*` run `sudo apt-get install nvidia-current` run `sudo reboot`